Family Help Center Inc

 How does Family Help Center Inc spend its money?

 Family Help Center Inc directs 89% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 6%.
+This exceeds the 65% industry benchmark.

 Are donations to Family Help Center Inc tax-deductible?